 Dahlia Bishop of Llandaff takes me back to those heady days of working as an apprentice at the world famous terraced gardens of Powis Castle, National Trust, Mid Wales.
 Dahlia’s featured pride of place amongst the tropical borders alongside dramatic Phormium and feathery fine Artemisia.

 Chelsea re-introduced me to the beauty of the Geum and what a warm greeting I received, with delightful dancing double antique yellows and eye-popping red and orange!
 Geum’s are certainly worth pushing to the front of the queue for.

-Whilst tempers may flare as the bell sounds for the biggest plant sell off in the country!
+The race is on as the bell sounds for the biggest plant clearence sale in the country!
 Let’s remember that plant growers and nurseries throughout the UK also rely on your trade.
 Many rare and unusual plants exist but then there are readily available plants amongst them.
 Don’t be fooled into a compulsive purchase plan ahead and keep your strategy in mind.

 I have planned mine I’m visiting some local plant nurseries like Daisy Roots in Hertford, who I meet during the show, as I plan to purchase some choice plants that did not make it to their stunning well thought out display.
 No pushing or temper tantrums for me!
 Going to leave the rosy cheeks and flushed faces to my new collection of Geums as they calmly await their new home.